EcoBlock-Network/eco_weave/README.md

 # EcoWeave Library Documentation

-EcoWeave is a Rust library designed to facilitate the creation, management, and validation of a distributed Tangle structure for IoT environmental data.
-This documentation provides an overview of its features, usage examples, and integration instructions.
+EcoWeave is a Rust library designed to manage and validate a local Tangle structure for secure environmental data collection, particularly for IoT devices.
+It provides transaction handling, digital signature support, and a lightweight consensus mechanism suitable for decentralized applications.

 ---